3D printing: Health

+3D printing has also been used for medical equipment.
+During the COVID-19 pandemic 3D printers were used to supplement the strained supply of PPE through volunteers using their personally owned printers to produce various pieces of personal protective equipment (i.e. frames for face shields).

-Education sector
+Education

-3D printing, and open source 3D printers in particular, are the latest technology making inroads into the classroom.
+3D printing, and open source 3D printers, in particular, are the latest technologies making inroads into the classroom.
+Higher education has proven to be a major buyer of desktop and professional 3D printers which industry experts generally view as a positive indicator.
 Some authors have claimed that 3D printers offer an unprecedented "revolution" in STEM education.
 The evidence for such claims comes from both the low-cost ability for rapid prototyping in the classroom by students, but also the fabrication of low-cost high-quality scientific equipment from open hardware designs forming open-source labs.
+Additionally, Libraries around the world have also become locations to house smaller 3D printers for educational and community access.
 Future applications for 3D printing might include creating open-source scientific equipment.

 Replicating archeological artifacts

 In the 2010s, 3D printing became intensively used in the cultural heritage field for preservation, restoration and dissemination purposes.
 Many Europeans and North American Museums have purchased 3D printers and actively recreate missing pieces of their relics and archaeological monuments such as Tiwanaku in Bolivia.
 The Metropolitan Museum of Art and the British Museum have started using their 3D printers to create museum souvenirs that are available in the museum shops.
 Other museums, like the National Museum of Military History and Varna Historical Museum, have gone further and sell through the online platform Threeding digital models of their artifacts, created using Artec 3D scanners, in 3D printing friendly file format, which everyone can 3D print at home.
+Morehshin Allahyari, an Iranian-born U.S. artist, considers her use of 3D sculpting processes of re-constructing Iranian cultural treasures as feminist activism.
+Allahyari uses a 3D modeling software to reconstruct a series of cultural artifacts that were demolished by ISIS militants in 2014.